 etc..
 Keeping the defaults is fine for the moment.
 This operation will

-file which describes the application.
+create the package.json file which describes the application.

-section which here has one entry, test
+Notice the scripts section which here has one entry, test which

 should define how to start the test process and by default there is no